Tracking the Latest Minnesota Vikings Super Bowl Odds in 2025

 To keep Vikings fans updated on the 2025-26 season, here is all of the latest news and developments regarding the Minnesota Vikings that could impact their Super Bowl chances:

-• πŸ“… Mar.
-12, 2025: The Vikings sign C Ryan Kelly, DT Javon Hargrave, CB Tavierre Thomas and S Harrison Smith.
+• πŸ“… March 12: The Vikings sign C Ryan Kelly, DT Javon Hargrave, CB Tavierre Thomas, and S Harrison Smith.

-• πŸ“… Jan.
-21, 2025: The Vikings agree to terms on a multi-year contract extension with head Coach Kevin O’Connell.
+• πŸ“… January 21: The Vikings agree on a multi-year contract extension with head coach Kevin O’Connell.

 Bookmark this page and check back.
 We’ll update this as the Vikings continue to make offseason moves.